dekoza/mtgpl/docs/_sources/AFC.rst.txt

 :mtgtip:`Mosswort Bridge<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/b/cbc74505-4d75-4bae-bf43-ec08731dfdd9.jpg?1631589969|https://scryfall.com/card/afc/251/mosswort-bridge?utm_source=api>`
-   Hideaway (This land enters the battlefield tapped.
-When it does, look at the top four cards of your library, exile one face down, then put the rest on the bottom of your library.)
+   Hideaway 4 (When this land enters the battlefield, look at the top four cards of your library, exile one face down, then put the rest on the bottom in a random order.)

+   Mosswort Bridge enters the battlefield tapped.

    |tap|: Add |mana_g|.